Overwatering String of Pearls — Why This Succulent Rots Faster Than Most

 Symptoms

-- beads that feel soft or slightly mushy when pressed
+- beads that feel soft or slightly squashy when pressed, rather than firm and springy

-- soil staying dark and moist for more than a week after watering
+- soil that still looks dark and feels heavy a week or more after the last watering

-- a sour or musty smell from the pot
+- a sour, musty, or slightly fermented smell rising from the pot

 Causes